 Cross-border Divorce - Things to Consider

 The considerable challenges and pressure that individuals are exposed to in the current global crisis is undoubtedly a contributing factor to the rising levels of divorce.
-Couples with connections to both the UK and another EU country may still have the opportunity of choosing the jurisdiction in which to divorce.
+Couples with connections to both the UK and another EU country may still have the opportunity to choose the jurisdiction in which to divorce.

 London has been frequently referred to as the divorce capital of the world, mainly due to the courts’ inclination to favour the financially weaker party together with the wide discretion that the judges in England and Wales can extend with regard to the financial orders related to a divorce, including, on occasion and where appropriate, making life-long maintenance orders.